AvAarsNS/KataSudoku/TECHDEBT.md

-- Guards are not implemented yet, to focus on business logic
+- Guards are implemented for rows
-- Refactor the code to avoid for loops